-The exponent of each float is a fixed precision, one machine word on most systems.
-In the current implementation the exponent is a count of limbs, so for example on a 32-bit system this means a range of roughly $2^{-68719476768}$ to $2^{68719476736}$, or on a 64-bit system this will be greater.
-Note however mpf_get_str can only return an exponent which fits an mp_exp_t and currently mpf_set_str doesn't accept exponents bigger than a long.
+The exponent of each float has fixed precision, one machine word on most systems.
+In the current implementation the exponent is a count of limbs, so for example on a 32-bit system this means a range of roughly $2^{-68719476768}$ to $2^{68719476736}$ , or on a 64-bit system this will be much greater.
+Note however that mpf\get\str can only return an exponent which fits an mp\exp\t and currently mpf\set\str doesn't accept exponents bigger than a long.

-Each variable keeps a size for the mantissa data actually in use.
-This means that if a float is exactly represented in only a few bits then only those bits will be used in a calculation, even if the selected precision is high.
+Each variable keeps track of the mantissa data actually in use.
+This means that if a float is exactly represented in only a few bits then only those bits will be used in a calculation, even if the variable's selected precision is high.
+This is a performance optimization; it does not affect the numeric results.